 The courses include instruction in statistical computing packages, which will require time in the computer labs on the University of Colorado Anschutz Medical Campus.

-- Design of a randomized trial to evaluate the effectiveness of thrombolysis for prevention of post thrombosis syndrome in children with deep venous thrombosis.
+- Design of a randomized trial to evaluate the effectiveness of a new cholesterol-lowering drug

 Students will be introduced to the ethical underpinnings of human research and the National infrastructure to assure the responsible conduct of research.